Random Name Generator

 k = F ( r )

 Here, F represents an inverse cumulative distribution function and r is a random number between 0 and 1.
-This calculator does not implement that weighted method; it uses a simpler equal-chance approach because it is easier to understand and works well for general placeholder use.
+This calculator does not implement that weighted method; it uses a simpler equal-chance approach because it is easier to understand, transparent to inspect, and effective for general placeholder use.

 The page text also refers to the sequence of random values as rn.
 In everyday language, that just means the generator repeatedly draws random values and converts them into array positions.
 Modern browsers may use crypto.getRandomValues() when available, with a fallback to Math.random().
 Either way, the visible behavior remains the same for the user: click the button and receive a fresh list of names.

-Suppose you want five names for a mock signup table in a design prototype.
+This random name generator becomes easiest to picture when you imagine a mock signup table for a design prototype.
 You leave the count at 5 and choose Any as the style.
 When you click Generate, the script combines all available masculine, feminine, and unisex first names into one pool, then selects five first names and five surnames independently.
 A sample result might look like this: Avery Johnson, Emma White, James Brown, Quinn Martin, and Sophia Taylor.

 Those names are not pulled from a fixed sequence.
 If you click Generate again, you may see a completely different list, or you may see one or two repeated parts because the selection is random and happens with replacement.
 In other words, after one name is chosen, it is still possible for the same first name or surname to be chosen again later in the same batch.
-That is normal behavior for this kind of generator.
+That is normal behavior for this kind of generator and often acceptable for short brainstorming lists or lightweight test data.

 Here is the same example from a counting perspective.
 If the chosen first-name pool contains F entries and the surname list contains L entries, then there are F×L possible full names before any generation begins.
 Each time the script loops, it picks one first name and one surname, joins them with a space, and adds the result to the output list.
-After five loops, you have five generated names ready to copy.
+After five loops, you have five generated names ready to copy into your mock interface or notes.

-The result area shows an ordered list rather than a paragraph of text so the names are easier to read and copy.
-This is especially helpful when you are comparing options or moving the output into another tool.
+The random name generator shows its result as an ordered list rather than a plain paragraph so the names are easier to scan, compare, and copy.
+This is especially helpful when you are evaluating options for a story cast, checking whether a prototype table looks balanced, or moving the output into another tool.
 The Copy Result button stores the generated names as plain text separated by line breaks, which makes the pasted result convenient for notes, spreadsheets, and test fixtures.

 The built-in name lists are intentionally modest.
 That keeps the page lightweight and the output familiar, but it also means you may occasionally see repeated surnames or repeated first names across multiple runs.
 For many uses, that is perfectly acceptable.
-If you are a developer or educator inspecting the source, you can expand the arrays to include more names and therefore increase the variety of possible combinations.
+If you are a developer or educator inspecting the source, you can expand the arrays to include more names and therefore increase the variety of possible combinations without changing how the main logic works.

-The table below shows a small sample of the kinds of names represented in the generator.
-It is not the full data source, but it helps explain how the lists are organized and why the output feels readable and balanced.
+The random name generator relies on a few small name pools rather than a massive database, and the table below shows a sample of the categories involved.
+It is not the full data source, but it helps explain how the lists are grouped and why the output feels readable and balanced.

 Sample names used to illustrate categories and length